cijinsama/website_frontend/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an incoming MS student at UC San Diego.
+I'm a MS student at UC San Diego.
 I obtained my B.S. from Nanjing University, advised by Professor Lu.
 Stay tuned as I prepare to unveil our [demo]({{ site.baseurl }}{% link _demos/speech-enhancement.md %}).

 I have broad research interests within <strong>AI generative models, speech signal processing and parallel computing</strong>, as well as deep learning system, program analysis, and machine learning theory.